 Timothy Robinson

-Every year The Robinson Forum brings a leading voice in journalism to Samford's campus.
-The Robinson Forum was established in honor of 1965 Samford journalism graduate Timothy Sumner Robinson.
-Robinson was a seasoned and creative media executive with over twenty years in the industry.
+Every year, The Robinson Forum brings a leading voice in journalism to Samford's campus.
+It was established in honor of 1965 Samford journalism graduate Timothy Sumner Robinson who was a seasoned and creative media executive with over twenty years in the industry.
 He served as editor, columnist and reporter for The Washington Post, writing more front-page stories than any other reporter during his time there.
 He was also editor-in-chief of the National Law Journal.
 His final position was editorial director of search and navigation for AOL.
-He was highly involved in the digitization of the journalism industry toward the end of his career.
-Robinson died in 2003 at the age of 58.
+Robinson was highly involved in the digitization of the journalism industry toward the end of his career.
+He died in 2003 at the age of 58.

 Previous Lectures